 - 1 tsp sea salt, divided

-- A few grinds of fresh ground black pepper
+- A few grinds of freshly ground black pepper

 - 1 cup full-fat milk

-- 8 kale leaves, tough stems removed and torn into bite size pieces
+- 8 kale leaves, stemmed and torn into bite-size pieces

 - ¼ tsp sea salt

-- Melt the butter in a large pot over medium heat.
-Add the leeks and onion to the pot and cook, stirring regularly, until soft and translucent, about 8 minutes.
+- Soup: In a large pot over medium heat, melt butter.
+Add leeks and onion; cook, stirring often, until soft and translucent, about 8 minutes.
 Do not let the leeks take on any colour.

-- Bring to a boil, cover and simmer on medium low 15-20 minutes, or until potatoes are very soft.
-Remove bouquet garni.
+- Bring to a boil.
+Reduce heat to medium-low, cover and simmer until potatoes are very soft, 15 to 20 minutes.
+Discard bouquet garni.

-- For a very smooth texture, purée the soup in a standard or high-speed blender in batches until smooth and creamy (see notes).
-Alternatively, purée all or half of the soup with a hand-held immersion blender until desired consistency is reached.
-Transfer to a clean pot.
+- In a standard or high-speed blender, in batches, purée soup until smooth and creamy (see tips).
+If you prefer a chunkier consistency, purée half of the soup with a hand-held immersion blender until desired consistency.
+Transfer soup to a clean pot.

-- Add milk and stir through.
-Taste and adjust, adding more salt and pepper as needed.
-If soup is too thin, add more broth to thin it out.
-If it’s too thin, simmer gently until thickened.
+- Stir in milk until blended.
+Taste and season with more salt and pepper, if desired.
+If soup is too thick, add more broth; if it’s too thin, simmer gently until thickened.

-- Top with crispy kale chips (recipe follows).
+- Ladle soup into serving bowls.
+Top with crispy kale chips.

 - If you’re using a standard or high-speed blender, don’t fill the jug more than halfway.
 Leave the hole in the lid ajar and cover it loosely with a clean towel to let heat escape.